vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/unit-testing/index.md

 ### Setting Thresholds

-When setting the thresholds for code coverage if you set the `<test.coverage.thresholds.error>`, if the percentage is not met when running the tests, the tests will be considered as failed.
-Including such thresholds into your CI/CD pipeline will introduce hard limits that developers must follow when writing code.
-This way you can introduce a very good quality gate.
+Using `<test.coverage.thresholds.error>` creates hard limits for code coverage in your local builds and CI/CD pipelines.
+If the specified percentage is not met, the tests are considered failed and build operations fail.
+This introduces a very good quality gate.
 It is suggested to start with a lower threshold for older projects and higher threshold for new projects.
 A good example of setting an error threshold would be around 60-70 and a possible warning threshold in the 80s.

-Individual overwrites for thresholds can be set for branches, lines, functions and statements.
-These individually overwrite the default ones (`test.coverage.thrsholds.error|warn`).
+Individual overrides can also be set for branches, lines, functions, and statements.

 #### Per-file Configuration

 It is possible to set code coverage per file basis.
-Set custom --coverage-thresholds, if any file in the project drops below those thresholds, the build will fail.
+Set custom --coverage-thresholds, if any file in the project drops below those thresholds, the build fails.
 Enable by setting `<test.coverage.perfile>true</test.coverage.perfile>` in your `~/.m2/settings.xml` testing profile.
 Refer to InstanbulJS documentation for more information: [https://github.com/istanbuljs/nyc](https://github.com/istanbuljs/nyc).

 ```xml